-dicators) 2 - Present but insufficient (1 indicator)

-1 - Not yet sufficiently present (no indicators)
+- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)

-Wonders Grade 5 materials, attend to the three dimensions of language (discourse, sentence, word/phrase) in a variety of tasks and texts.
-The material provides opportunities within each unit of learning to meet the needs of students on all proficiency levels.
+Wonders Grade K materials, attend to the three dimensions of language (discourse, sentence, word/phrase) in a variety of tasks and texts.
+The material contains opportunities within each unit of learning to meet the needs of students on all proficiency levels.

-Grade 5 materials maintain the same cognitive rigor for all students while using the PLDs to account for and support different ways individual multilingual learners might develop across the six levels of proficiency.
+Grade K materials maintain the same cognitive rigor for all students while using the PLDs to account for and support different ways individual multilingual learners might develop across the six levels of proficiency.
 All students are interacting with the same grade-level content.